EPCCed/2023-12-07_ARCHER2PackageIntro_Online/_episodes/04-submission.md

 * `sbatch`: Submit non-interactive (batch) jobs to the scheduler
 * `squeue`: List jobs in the queue
 * `scancel`: Cancel a job
-* `salloc`: Submit interactive jobs to the scheduler
 * `srun`: Used within a batch job script or interactive job session to start a parallel program

 Full documentation on Slurm on ARCHER2 can be found in the [Running Jobs on ARCHER2](https://docs.archer2.ac.uk/user-guide/scheduler/) section of the ARCHER2 documentations.